Ancient Greece: What Is Voice?

 In French, students start reading longer passages, and begin writing their own short stories, “free writes,” as they become more familiar with the French written language.
 Students practice their French writing skills by communicating with their pen pals in our partner school in Beaugency, France.

-Music Theory and Choir: All students in the Fourth and Fifth Grades participate in the Far Brook Choir and study sight-singing, theory, vocal tone development and continue choral part-singing.
-Students work on music for the Thanksgiving Processional in the fall semester, studying repertoire focusing on the harvest.
-The Spring Choral Concert provides an opportunity for the Choir to sing alone, without the assistance of the older students, in a formal concert setting exploring themed-repertoire.
+Music Theory and Choir: All students in the Fourth and Fifth Grades participate in the Far Brook Choir and study sight-singing, theory, vocal tone development and choral part-singing.
+Students rehearse for the Thanksgiving Processional in the fall semester, studying repertoire focusing on the harvest.
+The Spring Concert provides an opportunity for the Choir to sing alone, without the assistance of the older students, in a formal concert setting exploring themed-repertoire.

 For students in the Fifth Grade, Choir continues to provide an opportunity to merge note-reading skills with the voice, independent of a student mentor/partner.
-While tracking words and notes on the musical score is becoming easier, continuing to learn to produce and support a beautiful singing tone and following a conductor remain a continued goal.
+Tracking words and notes on the musical score while continuing to learn to produce and support a beautiful singing tone and following a conductor remain a continued goal.

 Drama: Integrating the Fifth Grade study of Ancient Greece, students in Drama engage with, and perform, classic tales of ancient legends told by a Chorus-based ensemble, including plays by Euripides, Aeschylus, Sophocles, and others.
 Here, individuals begin to step out of the Chorus to draw out conflicts, and the students delve into more complex language and situations.
 The Fifth Grade play facilitates the students’ transition to the investigation, rehearsal, and presentation of a classic Greek tragedy or comedy, in conjunction with their curricular study of Ancient Greece.
 The production is somewhat more elaborately staged, reflecting the students’ growing proficiency in ensemble performance.
 This is facilitated by the choral-based structure of Greek drama, in which the interactions between individual solo characters and the chorus create the dramatic center of the play.